Peter Francisco: American Revolutionary War

+Cannon barrel carry feat

+Possibly Francisco's most famous feat of strength occurred at Battle of Camden, South Carolina, where he noticed the Americans were leaving behind one of their valuable cannons, mired in mud.
+According to the legend, Francisco freed and picked up the 1100 lb cannon barrel and carried it on his shoulder to keep it from falling into the hands of the British.

+However, scholars have argued that the weight of the cannon barrel depicted in old sources ranging from 600-1100 lb is an exaggeration, and the actual weight would have been around 200-300 lb.
+During 2019 Strongest Man in History TV show, the participants speculated the weight would have been a maximum 350 lb.

 Francisco's Fight

 Francisco was sent home to Buckingham, Virginia to recuperate.
-He volunteered to spy on Tarleton and his horsemen, who were operating in the area.
+He volunteered to spy on the British Legion, who were operating in the area.
 On this journey, he performed his best-known action: Francisco's Fight.
-He claimed to have defeated a band of Tarleton's Raiders and escaped with their horses.
-Legend has it that he killed or mortally wounded three of the eleven raiders.
-One night, nine of Tarleton's men surrounded Francisco outside of a tavern and ordered him to be arrested.
+He claimed to have defeated a detachment of the Legion and captured several of their horses.
+Legend has it that he killed or mortally wounded three of an eleven-man patrol.
+According to Henry Howe, the alleged encounter happened when one night, nine of the Legion's cavalrymen surrounded Francisco outside of a tavern and ordered him to be arrested.
 They told him to give over his silver shoe buckles.
-Francisco told Tarleton's men to take the buckles themselves.
+Francisco told them take the buckles themselves.
 When they began to seize his shoe buckles, Francisco took a soldier's saber and struck him on the head.
 The wounded soldier fired his pistol, grazing Francisco's side; Francisco nearly cut off the soldier's hand.
-Another enemy soldier aimed a musket at Francisco, but the musket misfired.
+Another soldier aimed a musket at Francisco, but it misfired.
 Francisco grabbed it from the soldier's hands, knocked him off his mount, and escaped with the horse.

-However, in his 1820 letter to the Virginia legislature, Francisco reported having killed one and wounded eight of the nine raiders, and captured eight of their nine horses.
-In a brief 1829 petition to the United States Congress, he claimed to have dispatched or killed three Tarleton raiders and frightened the other six away while capturing eight of their horses.
-Francisco was ordered by his commanding officer to join the army in 1781 at Yorktown; he did not fight but was a witness to the British surrender.
+However, in his 1820 letter to the Virginia legislature, Francisco reported having killed one and wounded eight enemy soldiers along with capturing eight of their horses.
+In an 1829 petition to the United States Congress, he claimed to have killed three soldiers and frightened the other six away while capturing eight of their horses.
+In 1781, Francisco was ordered by his commanding officer to join the Franco-American army participating in the siege of Yorktown; he arrived too late to participate in the fighting but witnessed the surrender of the besieged British army under the command of Lord Cornwallis.

 Later years

-Following Cornwallis' surrender at Yorktown, Francisco pursued his basic education.
+Following the end of the American Revolutionary War, Francisco pursued his basic education.
 He went to school with young children, who were fascinated by his stories of the war.
 Legends of Francisco's strength abounded during his lifetime.

-Marriage and family
+In his later years, Francisco was poor and had petitioned Congress and the Virginia legislature for a pension.
+He spent the last three years of his life working as the Sergeant-at-Arms to the Virginia State Senate.